LeeMorinUCF/QMB6358F23/demo_05_function_design/README.md

 The five steps are as follows:

-1. **Examples** Type a few example calls and determine what it should return for those values.
+1. **Examples:** Type a few example calls and determine what it should return for those values.
 The name of your function should indicate what is being calculated in your examples.
-1. **Description** Write a few sentences to describe what your function does.
+1. **Description:** Write a few sentences to describe what your function does.
-1. **Header** Type some documentation relating to your function.
+1. **Header:** Type some documentation relating to your function.
-It should be clear to the reader what arguments it takes as input and what value is returned and the types of each variable.
+It should be clear to the reader what arguments it takes as input, what value is returned and the types of each variable.
-1. **Body** By now, you should be clear about how your function will work.
+1. **Body:** By now, you should be clear about how your function will work.
 Now type the code to perform the calculations.
-1. **Test** Run the examples from step 1 to verify that your function works as expected.
+1. **Test:** Run the examples from Step 1 to verify that your function works as expected.

 ## Function Design Example